evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 ### Introduction

 I was a business analyst in the bank and I have been thinking about how we can make a better business decision based on the data.
 In 2019, I had an opportunity to continue my masters in data and computational science.
 Then in September, my job-seeking journey started.
-In reviewing various job descriptions of a data analyst from LinkedIn, Indeed and Glassdoor;
-I found myself questioning about:
+In reviewing various job descriptions of a data analyst from LinkedIn, Indeed and Glassdoor; I found myself questioning about:

+>***"how many years of experience that I need?"***

 >***"what is a data analyst doing?"***

 >***"what is the KEYWORDS of the job summaries?***

-In order to answer these questions, I used natural language processing (NLP) techniques to analyze the keywords in job summary for a data analyst.
+In order to answer these questions, I used natural language processing (NLP) techniques and GloVe Algorithm to analyze the keywords in job summary for a data analyst.

 ### About the Data Set
+We will **get** the datas set from Indeed.
+I decided to use Indeed because it has a straight-forward structure and it is the best job search website in Ireland.

+You can check this link: <https://www.betterteam.com/job-posting-sites-ireland> for 2020 version.

 *How we Get the Data Set from Indeed?*

-We will do a simple scrape with rvest.
+We will do a simple scrape with rvest library with R.
 This is the preview of my first indeed page:

 ![](./image/indeed_summ.JPG)

 Okay, here is the section where we should tailoring the url.
 Since, I am looking for the data analyst position in Ireland, I used ie.indeed and "Data analyst" keyword which gave me this link:<https://ie.indeed.com/jobs?q=Data+Analyst> as my first page result.